IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 -

-Close all other background apps
+Close any other background apps

 -

-Disable “Instant On” mode
+Disable “Instant On” / “Quick Start” mode

 -